huantt/kafka-dump/README.md

       --kafka-username string                     Kafka username
       --limit uint                                Supports file splitting.
 Files are split by the number of messages specified
       --max-waiting-seconds-for-new-message int   Max waiting seconds for new message, then this process will be marked as finish.
 Set -1 to wait forever. (default 30)
+      --queued-max-messages-kbytes int            Maximum number of kilobytes per topic+partition in the local consumer queue.
+This value may be overshot by fetch.message.max.bytes (default 128000)
       --storage string                            Storage type: local file (file) or Google cloud storage (gcs) (default "file")

 Global Flags: